bhatti1292/Oktober_Fest_Data_Analysis/README.md

 ## Data Description
 The dataset provides comprehensive information about Oktoberfest, including statistics on beer consumption, visitor numbers, food consumption, and pricing.

-## Data Cleaning
-To ensure data accuracy and reliability, we performed data cleaning processes on the dataset.

 ## Data Exploration
 During the initial exploratory data analysis, we uncovered interesting trends and patterns related to Oktoberfest celebrations.